zotero/publications/README.md

     npm i zotero-publications

-This version will work in node and browserify:
+This version will work in node and a browser:

     const ZoteroPublications = require('zotero-publications');